USS Stoddert: History

-Cruising with Battle Fleet destroyer squadrons, Stoddert operated along the west coast, principally at San Diego, San Pedro, Port Angeles, Tacoma, Seattle, and San Francisco, until 27 April 1925, on which date it arrived in Hawaii for exercises with United States Fleet.
+Cruising with Battle Fleet destroyer squadrons, Stoddert operated along the west coast, principally at San Diego, San Pedro, Port Angeles, Tacoma, Seattle, and San Francisco, until 27 April 1925, on which date she arrived in Hawaii for exercises with United States Fleet.
 En route, the fleet engaged in a joint Army and Navy problem which simulated an attack on the Hawaiian Islands by a large overseas force and was designed to test to the fullest extent the defenses of the Hawaiian Islands.

 On 1 July 1925, the destroyer sailed from Pearl Harbor with the Battle Fleet on a good will cruise via Samoa to Australia and New Zealand.
 The ships visited Melbourne, Dunedin, and Lyttelton, and the officers and men were extensively entertained in all these ports.
 This visit furthered the amicable relations existing between the United States and Australia and New Zealand.
-Stoddert returned to its base at San Diego on 26 September.
+Stoddert returned to her base at San Diego on 26 September.

-It resumed operations with the Battle Fleet along the west coast, taking time to attend the Navy Day celebration at San Diego from 21 to 27 October 1925 and the Founders Day festivities held at Astoria, Oregon, between 20 July and 23 July 1926.
-After an overhaul at the Bremerton Navy Yard, it again sailed south, via San Diego, arriving on 22 March 1927 at Balboa where it and Paul Hamilton (DD-307) joined the Battle Fleet.
-Maneuvering with the fleet at Guantanamo Bay, Gonaïves, and New York, it went on alone to the Boston Navy Yard for repairs on its way to Hampton Roads where it took part in a presidential review and rejoined its fleet.
+She resumed operations with the Battle Fleet along the west coast, taking time to attend the Navy Day celebration at San Diego from 21 to 27 October 1925 and the Founders Day festivities held at Astoria, Oregon, between 20 July and 23 July 1926.
+After an overhaul at the Bremerton Navy Yard, she again sailed south, via San Diego, arriving on 22 March 1927 at Balboa where she and Paul Hamilton (DD-307) joined the Battle Fleet.
+Maneuvering with the fleet at Guantanamo Bay, Gonaïves, and New York, she went on alone to the Boston Navy Yard for repairs on her way to Hampton Roads where she took part in a presidential review and rejoined her fleet.
 Transiting the canal between 11 and 17 June, Stoddert arrived back in San Diego on 25 June for exercises with Destroyer Squadron 11.
-For the remainder of 1927 and until the end of April 1928, it operated along the west coast, principally at San Diego, San Pedro, Tacoma, Port Townsend, Bremerton, and Port Angeles.
+For the remainder of 1927 and until the end of April 1928, she operated along the west coast, principally at San Diego, San Pedro, Tacoma, Port Townsend, Bremerton, and Port Angeles.